RicoQ/Kube_Rancher_vCenter/README.md

     <img src="./Ansible/.ansible.png" alt="Ansible logo" title="Ansible" align="center" height="80" />
 </c>

-# A Small Kubernetes Cluster (k3s - 1 nodes) created withe Rancher (Made with IaC in mind)
+# A Small Kubernetes Cluster (k3s - 1 nodes) created with Rancher (Made with IaC in mind)

 This project is my personal play ground for using IaC in order to populate my HomeLab.
 Testing and Learning in the Process.
 I use a VMware vSphere Hypervisor (ESXi) 7.0U3g standard edition and a Debian WLS on my PC.